Personal Property Secured Transactions Act

 7. The date of entering into the mortgage contract.

-When the claim that is secured by a personal property mortgage contract is a claim or claims incurred during a specific period of time, the mortgage contract shall specify the maximum amount of the claim secured.
+When a personal property mortgage contract is used for securing a claim or claims incurred during a specific period of time, the mortgage contract shall specify the maximum amount of the claim or claims secured.

 Article 17